 With a business account, you can also send invoices through PayPal via email, create buttons for your website to accept donations, and set up recurring payments.

 Then, it’s a matter of accessing all this income.
 You can maintain balances in multiple currencies.
 If you want to transfer the money to a bank account that’s not in the corresponding currency, PayPal converts it (for a hidden fee of course).

 Whenever you want, you can transfer your PayPal balance to your bank account, or pay for something online with your PayPal balance, and in some cases (ie: if you have a U.S. PayPal account) you can even use a PayPal debit or credit card to access your balance at an ATM or in stores.

 PayPal takes a cut when you receive certain kinds of payments; depending on the nature of the transfer.
 Personal transfers and those direct from bank accounts are usually free, but credit/debit card payments and fees for services or products have about 3-5% clipped off the top.

-PayPal also takes a cut when you convert currencies, for example, in transferring money paid to you in Euros to your U.S. dollar bank account.
+PayPal also takes a 4% cut (totally hidden) when you convert currencies, for example, in transferring money paid to you in Euros to your U.S. dollar bank account.